ldorofeeva/x_flu/README.md

 # `X_flu`
 X_flu is a python GUI application for X-ray fluorescence map visualization.

-Application supports visualization of files with extensions *.hdf5, .nxs, .nex*, with one or multiple entries.
+Application supports visualization of files with extensions *.hdf5*, *.nxs*, *.nex*, with one or multiple entries.

 User can choose one of the two visualization methods: